Zahid-Hasan-Mozumder/remix-based-shopify-app/README.md

-# Shopify App using Remix and Shopify CLI
+# Shopify App using Remix and Shopify CLI for Admin Action

 This project is a custom Shopify App built using **Remix**, **TypeScript**, and the **Shopify CLI**.
 It includes steps to initialize the app, set up a development environment, create extensions, and configure custom actions within the Shopify admin.